 Backblaze has the most straightforward cost structure of any of the six online-backup services we recently tested.
-There is just one consumer plan: $5 per month for unlimited backup of a single computer (including connected external drives).
-You can save $10 by paying annually ($50 total cost) and $25 if you pay every two years ($95 total cost).
+There is just one consumer plan: $6 per month for unlimited backup of a single computer (including connected external drives).

 Backblaze's mobile apps are a definite weak point, offering limited functionality and stark user interfaces.